 - Wooden retaining walls are relatively easy to install

-- Retaining walls that are properly installed and made from the right wood can last 20 years
+- Wooden retaining walls that are properly installed and made from the right wood can last 20 years

-- Wooden walls are usually fairly cost-effective compared to some of the other choices
+- Wooden walls are the most cost-effective option compared to some of the other choices

 - Building materials for plank walls weigh less and are easier to transport than concrete or stone